alphabatem/ore-docker/README_DOCKER.md

 ## Notes
 * Use a good RPC (or custom infrastructure)
 * Priority fees are needed but the amount is arbitrary as Solana Scheduler is broken

+## Improvements
 * Cba to deal with the build gremlins with alpine but if anyone wants to chew that glass please pr <3
+* Can probably run many miners within a single container for optimal resource use - needs benchmarking